NethServer/docs/administrator-manual/en/backup.rst

 The purpose of this kind of backup is to quickly restore a machine in case of :ref:`disaster recovery <disaster-recovery-section>`.
 From page :guilabel:`Backup` the system configuration can be saved, downloaded, uploaded and restored again.
-The retention of configuration backup can be changed by clicking on the :guilabel:`Configure` button.
+The retention of configuration backup can be changed by clicking the :guilabel:`Configure` button.
 Make sure to regularly download the configuration backup and save it to a secure place.

 .. rubric:: Data backup